🎄

 Mac-man

-Damaged red blood cells are recognized and degraded by macrophages of liver and spleen, which degrade heme into unconjugated bilirubin.
+Damaged red blood cells are recognized and degraded by macrophages of the liver and spleen, which degrade heme into unconjugated bilirubin.

 LIVER